 Upon completion of the training program, the fellow should feel comfortable in dealing with all aspects of clinical vascular surgery, and is eligible for board certification in vascular surgery by the American Board of Surgery.

-[Transcript of interview with our faculty members Drs.
-Pamela Kim and Angela Kokkosis on vein specialists entering the profession now]
+[Transcript of interview with our faculty member Dr. Angela Kokkosis on vein specialists entering the profession now]